-The First Church of Christ, Scientist, Forest Hills, announces a free lecture on Christian Science to be given by William W. Porter, C.S.B., New York, a member of the Board of Lectureship of the Mother Church, Boston, at the Masonic Temple, Sunday evening, June 29, at 8 o'clock.
+The First Church of Christ, Scientist, Forest Hills, an-Milliam W. Porter, C.S.B., New York, a member of the Board of Lectureship of the Mother Church, Boston, at the Masonic Temple, Sunday evening, June 29, at 8 o'clock.
 All residents of Forest Hills are most cordially invited.